alibaba/arthas/tutorials/katacoda/arthas-basics-en/exit.md

 Arthas can be exited with the `exit`{{execute interrupt}} or `quit`{{execute interrupt}} command.

-After exiting Arthas, you can also connect with `java -jar arthas-boot.jar`{{execute interrupt}} again.
+After exiting Arthas, you can also connect with `java -jar arthas-boot3.jar`{{execute interrupt}} again.

 ## Stop Arthas